artsycoder533/portfolio/README.md

 ## Overview

-I am a Front End Developer currently skilled in HTML 5, CSS 3, Sass, Javascript, Git, Github, Webpack 5 and Markdown and Basic C.  I enjoy solving problems via responsive and interactive web experiences.
+I am a Frontend Developer who enjoys solving problems via responsive and interactive web experiences using Html5, Css3, Sass, and JavaScript.
+I am enrolled in CS50x: Introduction to Computer Science sponsored by Harvard University through EdX as well as following The Odin Projects Full Stack Javascript Path curriculum where I will be learning the MERN stack.

 ### Screenshot